bpsimusic/Quicksort/README.md

 # Quicksort

 I implemented my own Quicksort algorithm in Ruby.
-Quicksort takes O(n * log n) on average and O(n^2) in the worst case scenario.
-For space complexity, it takes O(n) space, so I improved it to O(log n) space by partitioning my array.
+Quicksort takes O(n * log n) time on average and O(n^2) in the worst case scenario.
+For space complexity, it takes O(n) space.
+I improved it slightly with an in-place partitioning algorithm that doesn't create any extra arrays.
+Space complexity is still O(n).

 ## Partitioning